locusrobotics/realsense2_gz_description/README.md

 [![Format Status](https://github.com/MarqRazz/realsense2_gz_description/actions/workflows/format.yaml/badge.svg)](https://github.com/MarqRazz/realsense2_gz_description/actions/workflows/format.yaml)

 Description: This ROS 2 package is designed to be used in unison with [realsense2_description](https://github.com/IntelRealSense/realsense-ros/tree/ros2-master/realsense2_description) and allows for easy definition of Realsense cameras that can be simulated in Gazebo Fortress and newer.
-It may support other versions of Ignition Gazebo but this has not been tested.
+It may support other versions of Gazebo but this has not been tested.

 ## Running Example Launch